softvisio-node/vue/README.md

 <!-- !!!
 DO NOT EDIT, THIS FILE IS GENERATED AUTOMATICALLY !!!  -->

-> :information_source: Please, see the full project documentation here: [https://softvisio-node.github.io/vue/](https://softvisio-node.github.io/vue/).
+> :information_source: Please, see the full project documentation here:<br>[https://softvisio-node.github.io/vue/](https://softvisio-node.github.io/vue/)

 # Introduction